A New Causal Decomposition Paradigm towards Health Equity: Experiment

 \subsection{Spine Patient Outcomes Research Trial (SPORT)}

-\textbf{Dataset.} The \emph{Spine Patient Outcomes Research Trial} (SPORT) dataset was designed to study the effectiveness of spine surgery for the low back pain (LBP) disease, as it is one of the most controversial diseases regarding whether surgery is more effective than non-surgical ones \cite{birkmeyer2002design}.
-As reported in \cite{vos2017global}, the LBP is a top-5 leading cause of disability globally, which has brought heavy burdens economically and socially.
-The SPORT dataset in total collected 2,505 patients in the United States from March 2000 to February 2005 that suffer from three main types of LBP: \emph{intervertebral disc herniation} (IDH), \emph{spinal stenosis} (SPS), and \emph{degenerative spondylolisthesis} (DS), ranging from Asian, African and white people.
-To study the surgical effects in the long-term run (as LBP is a chronic disease), the SPORT followed the outcome score (\emph{i.e.}, $Y$ that can be measured by bodily pain (BP) and physical functioning (PF) that both scaled from 0 to 100 (the higher, the better)) in 8 years after implementing surgical and non-surgical treatments.
-For each patient, the SPORT recorded the baseline demographic characteristics, social-economic factors such as income, working style, education years, \emph{etc.}, other commodities such as hypertension, diabetes, \emph{etc.}
+\textbf{Dataset.} The Spine Patient Outcomes Research Trial (SPORT) dataset was designed to investigate the effectiveness of spine surgery for the three most common reasons for low back pain (LBP) surgical disease.
+Low back pain-related conditions remain one of the most controversial diseases, as to, whether surgery is more effective than non-surgical treatments \cite{birkmeyer2002design}.
+As reported in \cite{vos2017global}, LBP is a top-5 leading cause of disability globally, which has brought heavy burdens economically and socially to health systems globally.
+The SPORT study enrolled 2,505 patients in the United States from March 2000 to February 2005.
+There were three groups with associated LBP: 1) intervertebral disc herniation (IDH), 2) spinal stenosis (SPS), and 3) degenerative spondylolisthesis (DS).
+The race fell into three main groups: Asian Americans, African Americans, and White–Hispanic and non-Hispanic Americans.
+To investigate the long-term surgical effects (as LBP is a chronic disease), SPORT studied outcomes using validated measures.
+Primary outcomes were (i.e., $Y$) bodily pain (BP) and physical functioning (PF).
+Both are scaled from 0 to 100 (the higher, the better).
+Longitudinal data were collected at various intervals over 8 years after implementing surgical and non-surgical treatments (initially 6 weeks, 12 weeks, 6 months, 1 year, and yearly thereafter).
+For each patient, SPORT recorded the baseline demographic characteristics, social-economic factors such as income, working style, education years, and other commodities such as hypertension, diabetes, weight, smoking history, \emph{etc.} \cite{weinstein2008surgical, birkmeyer2002design}.

-We observed that there is a large difference between white and non-white groups (which are mainly Asian and African people), in terms of BP and PF scores, as shown in the left-most image in Fig.~\ref{fig:bp-all-result}.
-For policy-making, we calculate the adjusted effects for the white and non-white group ($R = 1$ means white) for DS, SPS, and IDH with $601$, $634$, and $1,195$ samples and $p=18$ covariates.
+\textbf{Implementation.} We observe large differences between the white and non-white groups (which are mainly Asian and African Americans) in terms of BP and PF scores, as shown in Fig.~\ref{fig:total} in the appendix.
+We follow algorithm~\ref{alg.estimation} with $\alpha=0.05$ and use a random forest predictor with $50$ estimators to estimate $\mathbb{E}(Y|\mathbf{B}_M,M,R)$.
+The detected mediator set $\mathbf{M}$ contains four features: income and working styles (social economics status) Body mass index (BMI) and the outcome score at baseline (health status).
+We then calculate the adjusted effects for the white and non-white groups ($R = 1$ means white) for DS, SPS, and IDH with $n=601$, $634$, and $1,195$ patients; and $p=18$ covariates.
+More implementation details can be found in the appendix.